karma-runner/karma/docs/dev/04-public-api.md

 ```

 The new behavior in the future will involve throwing exceptions instead of
-exiting the process and aynchronous config files will be supported through the
+exiting the process and asynchronous config files will be supported through the
 use of promises.

 ##### New Behavior